bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 sub-01_run-2_T1w.json
 ```

-The `run-<index>` in the example above denotes the index of the acquisition
+The `run` entity in the example above denotes the index of the acquisition
 repeated with the **identical parameters **(e.g. to achieve a higher SNR).
 Please
 note that changing parameters between multiple acquisitions of the same sequence
-creates a different use case: `parametrically linked anatomical images`.
+creates a different use case: `grouped scan collections`.

-If the structural images included in the dataset were defaced (to protect
+**NOTE:** If the anatomical images are defaced for anonymization, one CAN provide
-identity of participants) one CAN provide the binary mask that was used to
+the binary mask that was used to remove facial features in the form of `_defacemask`
-remove facial features in the form of `_defacemask` files.
-In such cases the
+files.
+In such cases the OPTIONAL `mod-<suffix>` entity is used.
+For example, deface
-OPTIONAL `mod-<label>` key/value pair corresponds to the suffix for example: T1w,
-referenced by a defacemask image:
+mask image belonging to a T1 weighted image is named as follows:

 ```
 sub-01_mod-T1w_defacemask.nii.gz